Kunz languages for numerical semigroups are context sensitive: Kunz languages

 \begin{proposition} For \(q\geq 5\) the Kunz language of depth \(q\) is not context-free. \end{proposition}

 \begin{proof} We will argue by contradiction.
 Suppose that \(K_q\), the Kunz language of depth \(q\), is context-free.
-Then by Therorem~\ref{th:Bader-Moura}, there exists a \(p\in \mathbb{N} \) satisfying the conditions of the theorem.
+Then by Theorem~\ref{th:Bader-Moura}, there exists a \(p\in \mathbb{N} \) satisfying the conditions of the theorem.
 Let \(n = p^{q} +1\).
-By Lemma~\ref{lemma:kunz-and-non-kunz-words}, the word \(\; w = 1^n2^n3^n\dots (q-2)^n(q-1)^nq \;\) belongs to \(K_q\).\\ Now for every \(2\leq m \leq q\) we label the first appearance of \(m\) in \(w\) as excluded and the positions with the \(1\)s as distinguished.
+By Lemma~\ref{lemma:kunz-and-non-kunz-words}, the word \(\; w = 1^n2^n3^n\dots (q-2)^n(q-1)^nq \;\) belongs to \(K_q\).\\ Now, we label all the positions with the \(1\)s as distinguished and for every \(2\leq a \leq q\) we label the first appearance of \(a\) in \(w\) as excluded.
 Next we can see \(w\) represented with the distinguished positions in green and the excluded ones in red.